gholin/wordle-clone/README.md

   8.8.0
 ```

-If you need to update `npm`, you can do so using `npm`!
-Cool right?
-After running the following command, relaunch your command line editor.
+If you need to update `npm`, you can do so using `npm` run the following command then relaunch your command line editor.

 ```bash
   $ npm install npm -g